 Rollie Geiger- Camp Director

 Recently, the 2016 men’s team finished 3rd at the ACC Championships, won the Southeast Regional, and qualified for the NCAA Championships.
-The 2016 women's team won the 2016 ACC & Southeast Regional Championships.
+The 2016 and 2017 women's teams won the 2016 and 2017 ACC & Southeast Regional Championships.

 Laurie Henes is in her 10th year as Head Women's Cross Country Coach at NC State, but has been involved in the NC State program since her time as an athlete ended in 1992.
 A NCAA national champion in track and field and an All-American in cross country at NC State, Henes has continued to maintain the tradition of excellence established by the program over the previous three decades.